nanddeepn/code-samples/SPFx/WebParts/react-timeline/README.md

 - The "Link" column represents the url to event.
 - The "Description" column represents the more information about the event.

-The solution also provisions sample data to the "Timeline" list.
+The sample also provisions sample data to the "Timeline" list, which can be used as an example to start using the web part.
-![List Sample Data][figure4]
+![List Sample Data][figure7]

 ### NPM Packages Used